FAQs - How do I get to Malealea Lodge

 How do I get to Malealea Lodge?

-The road to Malealea Lodge is tarred all the way except for the final 7 km, which is a gravel road.
+For self-drive, the road is tarred all the way except for the final 7 km, which is a gravel road.
 A 4×4 vehicle is not essential, but a high-clearance vehicle is strongly recommended for a more comfortable drive — along with a good spirit of adventure.
 Local residents regularly travel this road in standard vehicles.
 The final stretch typically takes 35–45 minutes.

 We also recommend not relying on Google Maps, as mobile data coverage is usually lost shortly after crossing into Lesotho.
-Please follow the written directions provided below instead.
+Please follow the written directions provided on the link below.

 Do I need a 4×4 vehicle?